Pete Seeger: Early activism

 In 1936, at the age of 17, Pete Seeger joined the Young Communist League (YCL), then at the height of its influence.
-In 1942, he became a member of the Communist Party USA (CPUSA) itself, but he left in 1949.
+In 1942, he joined the Communist Party USA (CPUSA), but left in 1949.

-In the spring of 1941, the twenty-one-year-old Seeger performed as a member of the Almanac Singers along with Millard Lampell, Cisco Houston, Woody Guthrie, Butch Hawes and Bess Lomax Hawes, and Lee Hays.
+In early 1941, while still only 21, Seeger started performing as a member of the Almanac Singers along with Millard Lampell, Cisco Houston, Woody Guthrie, Butch Hawes and Bess Lomax Hawes, and Lee Hays.
 Seeger and the Almanacs cut several albums of 78s on Keynote and other labels: Songs for John Doe (recorded in late February or March and released in May 1941), Talking Union, and an album each of sea shanties and pioneer songs.
 Written by Millard Lampell, Songs for John Doe was performed by Lampell, Seeger, and Hays, joined by Josh White and Sam Gary.
 It contained lines, such as "It wouldn't be much thrill to die for Du Pont in Brazil," that were sharply critical of Roosevelt's unprecedented peacetime draft (enacted in September 1940).
-This anti-war/anti-draft tone reflected the Communist Party line after the 1939 Molotov–Ribbentrop Pact, which maintained that the war was "phony" and a mere pretext for big American corporations to get Hitler to attack Soviet Russia.
+This “anti-war” anti-draft tone reflected the Communist Party USA line after the 1939 Molotov–Ribbentrop Pact, and in particular after the Soviet invasion of Poland on the 17th of September that year which maintained that the greatest threat was ‘militarism’, ostensibly as hostile to the Soviet Union- a shift from the ‘anti-fascist’, pro-engagement preceding line.
 Seeger has said he believed this line of argument at the time, as did many fellow members of the Young Communist League (YCL).
-Though nominally members of the Popular Front, which was allied with Roosevelt and more moderate liberals, the YCL's members still smarted from Roosevelt and Churchill's arms embargo on Loyalist Spain (which Roosevelt later called a mistake), and the alliance frayed in the confusing welter of events.
+Though nominally members of the Popular Front, which was allied with Roosevelt and more moderate liberals, the YCL's members still smarted from Roosevelt's arms embargo on Loyalist Spain (which Roosevelt later called a mistake), and the alliance frayed in the confusing welter of events.